-Through this project, the Honduran Ministry of Education (Mineduc) managed to expand school coverage in disadvantaged communities from 36% to 50%, through the opening and provision of about 800 preschool centers, as well as training all their volunteer teachers.
+With the Project for Education Quality, Good Governance and Institutional Strengthening, the Honduran Ministry of Education managed to expand school coverage in disadvantaged communities from 36 percent to 50 percent through the opening and equipping of nearly 800 preschools, as well as training of all their volunteer teachers.

-The Water and Sanitation Sector Modernization Project has improved the access and quality of water in 10 municipalities, while it has also contributed to the decentralization of the sector through the adoption of autonomous models.
+The Project to Modernize the Water and Sanitation Sector (PROMOSAS) enabled improved water quality and access in 10 municipalities and contributed to the decentralization of the sector through the adoption of urban models of autonomous service provision.